 The most dazzling festive facades and Christmas lights in London

 The quickest way to banish the winter blues?
-By taking in the spellbinding festive facades and Christmas lights in London.
-Designed to usher in the holiday season, they provide some much-needed sparkle to the long dark nights.
-From enchanted woodlands to illuminated palaces, we’ve rounded up the most magical Christmas light displays and installations to visit this year.
+By taking in the spellbinding festive façades and Christmas lights in London.
+Designed to usher in the holiday season, they add some much-needed sparkle to the long, dark nights.
+From enchanted woodlands to illuminated palaces, we’ve rounded up the most magical London Christmas lights and installations to visit this year.

 Annabel’s Christmas Façade

 Until end of December

 The legendary Mayfair members’ club is almost as famous for its highly Instagrammable façades as it is for its decadent interiors, and this Christmas they’ve gone all out with a truly magical display.
 To celebrate the festive season, Annabel’s has unveiled a dazzling hot air balloon, inspired by the idea that anything is possible when we come together to rise above difficult times.